MultiscaleHN/baler/src/doc/build-script.md

   another line for everything inside it, recursively.)
-  Note that if the build script itself (or one of its dependencies) changes, then it's rebuilt and rerun unconditionally, so `cargo:rerun-if-changed=build.rs` is almost always redundant (unless you want to ignore changes in all other files except for `build.rs`).
+  Note that if the build script itself (or one of its dependencies) changes, then it's rebuilt and rerun unconditionally, so `baler:rerun-if-changed=build.rs` is almost always redundant (unless you want to ignore changes in all other files except for `build.rs`).
 * `rerun-if-env-changed=VAR` is the name of an environment variable which indicates that if the environment variable's value changes the build script